 How long does it take for EIDL applications to be processed?

-One of the big questions borrowers have when applying for an EIDL loan is “how long will it take for my application to be processed?”
+One of the big questions borrowers have when applying for a Covid-19 EIDL loan is “how long will it take for my application to be processed?”

 And, unfortunately, that question doesn’t have a one-size-fits-all answer.

 The length of time it takes to process your EIDL application can vary based on application volume, from a few days to a few weeks—but typically, new applications are processed within 21 days.
 And If your loan is approved, the SBA will move forward with loan disbursement pretty quickly; loan proceeds should hit your bank account within 5 to 10 business days.

 How can I check EIDL loan status?